kr1ptonec/gitlab_perfomance/docs/environment_prep.md

   --storage-nodes=<s+>             Repository storages that will be used to import vertical data.
   -u, --unattended                 Skip all user prompts and run through generation automatically.
   -f, --force                      Alternative flag for unattended.
 Skip all user prompts and run through generation automatically.
+  -c, --clean-up                   Clean up GPT data.
+Defaults to all data but can be customised with the --clean-up-mode param.
+  -m, --clean-up-mode=<s>          Specify 'vertical' or 'horizontal' to clean up only Vertical or Horizontal GPT data.
+Requires the --clean-up param to also be set.
+(Default: none)
-  -c, --clean-up                   Clean up GPT data -k, --skip-project-validation    Skip large project metadata validation -m, --max-wait-for-delete=<i>    Maximum wait time(seconds) for groups and projects to be deleted (default: 300) -h, --help                       Show help message
+  -k, --skip-project-validation    Skip large project metadata validation -m, --max-wait-for-delete=<i>    Maximum wait time(seconds) for groups and projects to be deleted (default: 300) -h, --help                       Show help message